testertv/guillery-dl.github.io/README.md

 It is possible to:
 - save media files to any selected folder
-- create a folder with a user or tag name, and save media files in it
+- create a folder with a user or tag name and save media files in it

 Files that are in the target folder and have the names of the downloaded files will be overwritten!!!